thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 or [the true purpose of faith](../../jesus/crediblilty/why-jesus-came.md).
 Rather than being a tool for control, Christianity has been a force for liberation and social change.
-By focusing on the [teachings of Jesus](../../jesus/crediblilty/teachings-of-jesus.md) - who emphasized servant leadership, love for enemies, and the dignity of every person - Christianity offers a liberating message that [invites all people to live with greater freedom, purpose and hope](../../jesus/because-he-lives/i-can-face-tomorrow.md).
+By focusing on the [teachings of Jesus](../../jesus/crediblilty/teachings-of-jesus.md) - who emphasized servant leadership, love for enemies and the dignity of every person - Christianity offers a liberating message that [invites all people to live with greater freedom, purpose and hope](../../jesus/because-he-lives/i-can-face-tomorrow.md).

 Ultimately, the claim that religion is just a tool for control often serves as a convenient dismissal for those who wish to avoid considering